TissueImageAnalytics/CoNIC/conic_template/README.md

 To create and test your docker setup, you will need to install [Docker Engine](https://docs.docker.com/engine/install/) and [NVIDIA-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) (in case you need GPU computation).

-After installing the docker, you can start by either copying this [folder]() and its contens; or cloning this repository and navigate to `conic_template` folder:
+After installing the docker, you can start by either copying this [folder]() and its contents; or cloning this repository and navigate to `conic_template` folder:

 ```
 git clone -b docker-template https://github.com/TissueImageAnalytics/CoNIC